 Norming.
 We calculated "item predictability" scores for each novel word's set of three meanings in each condition by averaging participants' performance in the Norming (no exposure) study on each trial, and used these scores as a measure of predictability on the basis of similarity and on the basis of inference from higher frequency of the prototype (sample size and analysis preregistered).
-Item predictability was included as fixed effects with random slopes and intercepts for subjects and order in both populations.
-The models for both adults and children still revealed a significant advantage for adults and children in the polysemy condition, even in the presence of item predictability (adults: $\beta = 0.59$, t = 2.82, p = 0.02), children: $\beta = 0.78$, t = 4.83, p = 0.0006).
-In fact, visual predictability was not a significant predictor for either group: adults ($\beta = 0.08$, t = 0.18, p = 0.87), or children ($\beta = 0.15$, t = 0.56, p = 0.59).
-Thus, our prediction was confirmed that the polysemy over ambiguity advantage reflects a process of word learning and is not explained by the predictability of the items.
+Item predictability was included as a fixed effect with random slopes and intercepts for subjects and order in both populations.
+The models for both adults and children still revealed a significant advantage for adults and children in the polysemy condition, (adults: $\beta=0.60$, t=2.91, p=.02), (children: $\beta=0.78$, t=4.86, p=.0005).
+In fact, visual predictability was not a significant predictor for either group: adults ($\beta=0.08$, t=0.19, p=.86), or children ($\beta=0.15$, t=0.56, p=.59).
+Thus, our prediction was confirmed: the polysemy over ambiguity advantage reflects a process of word learning and is not explained by the predictability of the items.